External job announcement (internal applicants welcome) Telehealth

 The ideal candidate will possess exceptional health cultivation and management skills, and equally outstanding oral and written communication skills.
 The ideal candidate will have demonstrated professional health experience in an organization of similar or larger size, along with the following additional experience and attributes:

-Please complete a TGEC Form 1, Application for Employment, which can be obtained from TGEC’s Employment Branch at the e-mail address featured on the “Careers” webpage.
+Please complete a TGEC Form 17, Internship Application, which can be obtained from TGEC’s Employment Branch at the e-mail address featured on the “Careers” webpage.
 Applications will be reviewed on a rolling basis.
 TGEC offers this position as a highly competitive unpaid internship.
 TGEC does not discriminate against applicants on the basis of anything that otherwise lands the worst of corporations in court, and prides itself in its pointedly anti-discriminatory policies, while demanding the same of all its employees.
 All persons that believe themselves capable of performing all of the tasks outlined in this announcement should apply without delay.

 Qualified applicants will be evaluated by the TGEC Employment Branch’s rating panel to determine the most qualified applicants and will be based upon the degree to which qualified applicants meet the preferred qualifications.
 The rating panel will refer the top applicants to the selecting official for consideration.

-Please follow all instructions very carefully.
-Errors or omissions may affect your rating.
+Please, follow all instructions very carefully.
+Errors or omissions may affect application rating.